 Our professional staff select and train our peer tutors in a collaborative approach that helps students become self-aware, interdependent learners.
 Tutoring is available in writing and research, mathematics, science, and other content areas.

-Due to the coronavirus, we have moved all of our CAE services online for the remainder of the semester.
+Due to the coronavirus, we have moved all of our CAE services online for the fall semester.
 If you are a UNHM student, please visit the CAE MyCourses page to see a list of our current services and/or make an appointment with a tutor!

 Work with a tutor individually to collaborate on course material and focus on developing your skills and learning strategies that will help you become a more powerful learner.
 You are welcome to 1 hour of free individual tutoring per week for each class in which you are enrolled.